fbpx

 You can plant hydrangea trees any time of year as long as the ground is not frozen, but the best time to plant them is during mild weather in the shoulder seasons (spring or fall).
 Keep the soil moist for 6-8 weeks after planting, and be sure to water very frequently during heat waves and dry spells.

-Limelight hydrangea flowers
+limelight hydrangea flowers

 How to plant a hydrangea tree